adele/FamilyBasedPGMs/README.md

 ### Installation

-You can download the latest tar.gz file with the source code of the FamilyBasedPGM R package, available at https://github.com/adele/FamilyBasedPGM/releases/latest, and install it with the following command, where `path_to_file` represents the full path and file name of the tar.gz file:
+You can download the latest tar.gz file with the source code of the FamilyBasedPGMs R package, available at https://github.com/adele/FamilyBasedPGMs/releases/latest, and install it with the following command, where `path_to_file` represents the full path and file name of the tar.gz file:
 ```r
 install.packages(path_to_file, repos=NULL, type="source", dependencies=TRUE)
 ```